Simple Tips to Help Anxiety

 Do You Have Anxiety?

 A common element present in anxiety and mood disorders is an imbalance of neurotransmitters.
-For example, you may have unusually high levels of adrenaline that cause excitatory responses.
+For example, you may have unusually high levels of adrenaline (stress hormone) that cause excitatory responses.
 In contrast, you can also have remarkably low levels of GABA (Gamma-AminoButyric Acid), a calming neurotransmitter known to reduce excitability.

 Food and anxiety